Funded Federal Diversity Internships

 All of the federal internships require that you are a U.S. citizen and enrolled in a degree-granting program, with a preference for a 3.0 or above GPA.
 There are opportunities for 15-week fall and spring internships and 10-week summer internships.

 Nearly all of the federal agencies that we work with transitioned to remote internships due to COVID-19.
+Learn more about adjustments we've made to ensure the safety of our community.

 Learn More About TWC's Funded Federal Diversity Internships